ni/measurement-plugin-packager-labview/README.md

 ## Getting Started

-- You can refer to the [Measurement Reuse HLD](https://github.com/ni/measurement-builder-tool/blob/main/docs/Measurement%20Builder%20HLD/Measurement%20Reuse%20HLD.md) to understand the workflow for measurement reuse in LabVIEW.
+- You can refer to the [Measurement Plug-in Builder User Manual](https://github.com/ni/measurement-builder-tool/releases/download/v2.0.0.1/Measurement_Plug-in_Builder_User_Manual.pdf) to understand the workflow for measurement reuse in LabVIEW.